Vanaub22/LeetCode-in-2024/README.md

 Link to my [My LeetCode Profile](https://leetcode.com/Anuvab).

-This repository is dedicated to store all my LeetCode submissions **1st January, 2024 onwards**.
+This repository is dedicated to store all my LeetCode submissions from **1st January, 2024 onwards**.

 I am using the extension [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0) to achieve this.